 What Are Hair Plugs?

-The procedural protocol of hair plugs involves a similar mechanism to hair transplantation.
-For instance, the steps of graft harvesting and graft implantation are the two prominent factors in the overall process.
+Hair plugs involves a similar mechanism to hair transplantation.
+For instance, the steps of graft harvesting and graft implantation are common factors.

 In simpler words, graft harvesting refers to the extraction of follicular units.
-Whereas implantation refers to the act of implanting follicular units in a new location.
+Whereas implantation refers to the act of implanting grafts in their new location.

 Surgeons label sites of stable growth and immune to genetic hair loss as the donor site.
 In contrast, the location that is destined to accept the hair is the recipient site.

 Are Hair Plugs The Same As Hair Transplants?

 Hair plugs and hair transplants follow a similar series of events.
 And they also work for the same results.
 Although quality and success in results vary greatly.